Digital terrestrial television in the United Kingdom: Digit Al

 Digit Al is a robot character created for Digital UK in 2005, by Abbott Mead Vickers BBDO and voiced by the English comedy actor Matt Lucas, used in material publicising the digital switchover.
 It appeared in the public information programme run by Digital UK until 2012.
 The character was first transmitted simultaneously on about 100 television channels and on regional BBC television on 5 May 2006.

-Digital Self-Help Relays

-Terrestrial analogue relay stations have been repeating TV signals to areas not covered by broadcaster-owned transmitters since the Independent Broadcasting Authority started licensing them in 1980.
-Recently self-help groups have had to look into upgrading their old analogue transmitters to digital ones.
-The first digital self-help relay was installed at Ladram Bay, Devon by Stuart Harse and Liam Kelly (broadcast engineers from Bristol).
-The system was designed by Mike Rea of Taylor Transmitters, Oldham UK.
-The Ladram Bay TV repeater broadcasts all six mux signals from the Stockland Hill transmitter.